lokeshreddy007/Packt-video-downloader/README.md

 }

 ```
-5. Need to find way to automatically get url and sownload them
+5. Need to find way to automatically get url and download them